Skip to main content

 Skill Stacking

 Skills stack additively.
-When a Python diff is reviewed, the agent might load both python-foundational (from hve-core) and python-enterprise (from your repository).
+When a Python diff is reviewed, the perspective might load both python-foundational (from hve-core) and python-enterprise (from your repository).
 Findings from all loaded skills appear in the same report, each tagged with the skill that surfaced them.

 flowchart TD